Kochava’s Xchng will bring blockchain to mobile ad measurement

 He added, “What we want to do is codify this to an open blockchain so that everyone is working with the same pipes.
 The moat that many companies create is by saying these guys are onboarded, so unless you work with them, you can’t buy from us.
 If everyone has a common spec on an open blockchain, it’s more efficient.”

-The system could also make it easier for publishers and ad companies to do business outside of the major networks such as Facebook and Google.
+The system could also make it easier for publishers and ad companies to do business outside of major networks such as Facebook and Google.

-“If I had to pick up the phone to call up every single media source, and understand how to deal with each one, that doesn’t scale,” Manning said.
+“If I had to pick up the phone to call up every single media source and understand how to deal with each one, that doesn’t scale,” Manning said.
 “This is like the third rail of media buying.
 You have Google.
 You have Facebook.
 And you have Xchng.”

-“The blockchain industry is growing by leaps and bounds, bringing new and disruptive solutions to markets,” said Weild in a statement.
-“Successful initiatives will consider all stakeholders right from inception—advertisers and consumers, their agents plus governing bodies.
+“The blockchain industry is growing by leaps and bounds, bringing new and disruptive solutions to markets,” Weild said in a statement.
+“Successful initiatives will consider all stakeholders right from inception — advertisers and consumers, their agents plus governing bodies.
 Importantly, governance and integrity are priorities at Kochava.
 For this reason, the team has had great success in building relationships with their partners.
-So, I am excited to be on board and eager to help Charles and his team drive Xchng’s success.”
+So I am excited to be on board and eager to help Charles and his team drive Xchng’s success.”

-Asked why he is doing Xchng as open source, Manning said, “Blockchain is going to disrupt digital ads.
-Instead of being disrupted, we decided to design how that disruption was going to happen and helped facilitate it.”
+Asked why he is making Xchng open source, Manning said, “Blockchain is going to disrupt digital ads.
+Instead of being disrupted, we decided to design how that disruption was going to happen and help facilitate it.”